peteroupc/peteroupc.github.io/graphics.md

 ### Guide for creating 3-D models in the pre-2000 style

 Develop a guide for creating 3-D models for use in modern video games that follow the [**specification**](#Graphics_Challenge_for_Classic_Style_Games) given earlier on classic (pre-2000) 3-D graphics, in a similar vein to "[**Game-Ready 3D Models: Requirements, Creation, and Export**](https://threedium.io/3d-model/game-ready)" (which was designed for high-system-resource games from 2024 or so).
 Notably, no shader-based techniques should be required for any such models, and advice should apply to models for a game just as though the game were developed in 1999 (or an earlier year) rather than today, but the use of modern creation tools is allowed.
 (For example, instead of normal, roughness, or ambient-occlusion maps, late-1990s 3-D game models typically employed light maps and bump maps, and such models were generally much coarser than today's models.)

+<a id=Book_form_tutorial_on_pre_2000_computer_graphics_programming></a>

+## Book-form tutorial on pre-2000 computer graphics programming

+Write a free and open-source tutorial on game graphics programming using the pre-2000 graphics style emphasized in the [**specification**](https://peteroupc.github.io/graphics.html#Graphics_Challenge_for_Classic_Style_Games) given earlier, with the following features:

+1. The tutorial's length is about that of a book and is designed to be printed.
+2. The tutorial is programming-language neutral.
+3. The tutorial should cover all 2-D and 3-D graphics concepts needed to exploit the specification fully, such as the concepts of tiles, sprites, 2-D layers, textures, 3-D triangles, and 3-D graphics features.
+4. The tutorial explains math concepts to readers as necessary, without assuming prior knowledge of math higher than basic algebra.
+5. The tutorial should include checks for understanding, guided practice, and independent practice exercises.
+The tutorial may also include review (retrieval practice) of past concepts.
+6. As a strong recommendation, the guided and independent practice can lead to readers writing a feature-rich software renderer for pre-2000 2-D and 3-D computer graphics, without third-party software libraries.
+(See definition of "rendered in software" in the specification.)

 <a id=Acknowledgments></a>